lazywhite/lang/backend/go/note.md

 1. In Go, a name is exported if it begins with a capital letter
 2. When importing a package, you can refer only to its exported names.
 Any "unexported" names are not accessible from outside the package.

-3. extend an array
+3. an array has fixed size
-4. use 'reflect' to get type of variable
+4. use 'reflect.TypeOf()' to get type of variable
-5. pointer of a  struct can used same as struct
+5. when using <&struct>.field, the pointer is automatically dereferenced
-6. no generic method
+6. no generic method supported in golang
-7. interface implement is implicit
+7. interface implementation is implicit
 8. package directory hierachy
 9. module alias
 10. import number of modules
 11. make() to create array, map
 12. range keyword to iterater over containers like "array" and "map"
 13. interface{} stand for any type
 14. import path conflict with standard library will get a  compile error of "redeclaration"
-15. import . "<pkg>"
+15. import . "<pkg>", everything is imported into current namespace
 16. import _ "<pkg>" solely for side effect, call init() only, a package can have multiple init() the order of calling is the lexical order of the filenames. multi init() in same "go" file will get called by their source code order
 17. compile a package will not recursive
 18. error handling
 19. "goto" keyword
-20. pointer to array
+20. pointer to array is meaning less, use "slice" instead
 21. pointer arthmetic is not supported in Go
 22. string template
 23. time.Sleep()
 24. calling between Go and C
 25. buildmode